 The Amazon Cruise itineraries travel the area of the confluence of the Marañón and Ucayali Rivers which form the Amazon River and into the Pacaya Samiria National Reserve.
 Amazon Cruise tour options include itineraries of 7 Nights, 4 Nights, or 3 Nights onboard ship.

 The Aria Luxury Riverboat

 Beginning with the Peruvian section of the Amazon River, one of the world’s last great unexplored regions, Galli Zugaro commissioned the custom design of the Aqua Amazon, the first cruise ship to set sail on this stretch of the Amazon.
 As of July 2016, the Aqua is no longer in operation.

 Increased demand for Aqua Expeditions uniquely intimate, life enriching river safari led to the launch of a second custom designed vessel, the Aria Amazon in 2011, with 16 suites designed by Puig with a similar five-star boutique hotel sophistication, and cruising the same captivating stretch of the Peruvian Amazon amidst equally thoughtful comforts and fascinating wildlife.

-Prices & Dates (contact us to check date availability and special pricing on selected departures)
+Contact us to check date availability and special discounts on selected departures.

 All rates are USD per person in double occupancy; single supplement +25% regular rates.